 14. Waiting to break even.

 Everyone, including experts, make mistakes.
 So, if you see that you’ve made a bad investment decision, then don’t let your ego stop you from cutting your losses.

-If you’re considering to wait until at least, you reach breakeven — don’t.
+If you’re considering waiting until at least, you reach breakeven — don’t.
 Instead, as a compromise, just give yourself a hard deadline and let go of your investment when the date comes.

 15. Falling in love with their investment.

-Falling in love with your investment means refusing to let go when it’s already losing money; refusing to take profits when it’s already hit its target price; or constantly investing in it even if there are other investments that are better.
+Falling in love with your investment means refusing to let go when it’s already losing money; refusing to take profits when it’s already hit its target price, or constantly investing in it even if other investments are better.

 16. Failing to monitor their portfolio.

 Don’t “set and forget” your investment portfolio.
 It’s not like wine where you take it out only when you already need it.
-Investments are more like plants, which needs care.
+Investments are more like plants, which need care.